How can Model Risk Analytics help financial institutions make better decisions?

 Managing model risk with the help of risk analytics tools

 Model risk analytics tools can provide financial institutions with a complete overview to generate meaningful insights and produce better forecasting outcomes.
-For example, banks leverage on historical data to determine whether an individual is likely to default, and insurance companies adopt machine learning models to estimate the impact of idiosyncratic risks on individual premia.
+For example, banks leverage historical data to determine whether an individual is likely to default, and insurance companies adopt machine learning models to estimate the impact of idiosyncratic risks on individual premia.

 Model risk analytics is comparable to a model validator’s toolbox.
 Since quantitative models are not exactly plug-and-play tools that can be left to run their course in the background, model validation and monitoring processes are required to make sure that models perform in line with their intended purpose.

 In practice, models are designed to serve a specific scope or purpose.
-This specificity makes it challenging for financial institutions to create benchmarks and standardisations.
+This specificity makes it challenging for financial institutions to create benchmarks and standardizations.
 Without a proper framework and proper tools in place, banks run the risk of facing erroneous decision-making based on inaccurate model outcomes or transparency issues that might, at a later stage, lead to the use of models outside their intended scope (i.e. the pure definition of model risk).
 This is where advanced analytics can help.

-Advanced analytics simply uses a larger number of models and higher volume of datasets.
+Advanced analytics simply uses a larger number of models and a higher volume of datasets.
 It gives organisations a broader overview and a better understanding of how models come to certain predictions (i.e. greater transparency), as well as better insights into a model’s weaknesses which might have been left undetected when relying on simpler approaches.

 How can Chiron App help?